The best sandwich shop in every US state

 Connecticut: Meat & Co., New Haven

 Meat & Co. is not your average sandwich shop.
-The ever-changing menu is, according to the pair of local restaurateurs who dreamt it up, "motivated by innovation and whimsy" – and that's evident from the joint's imaginative takes on old-school staples.
-Proper Villain, a crispy chicken cutlet with Kewpie mayo, bitter broccoli, mozzarella, and blistered peppers (pictured), is a crowd-pleaser, as is the Haute Tuna Melt, which uses Sicilian tuna and fine American cheese.
+Now located inside East Rock Market, the ever-changing menu is sensationally good – and that's evident from the joint's imaginative takes on old-school staples.
+Proper Villain, a crispy chicken cutlet with mayo, bitter broccoli, mozzarella, and blistered peppers (pictured), is a crowd-pleaser, as is the Haute Tuna Melt, which is made with Sicilian tuna and fine American cheese.

 Delaware: Ioannoni's Specialty Sandwiches, New Castle

-Michael Ioannoni's Italian roots inspired him to open an easy-going sandwich shop, Ioannoni's Specialty Sandwiches – and it has enjoyed plenty of acclaim ever since.
+Michael Ioannoni's Italian roots inspired him to easy-going sandwich shop Ioannoni's Specialty Sandwiches – and it gets plenty of acclaim from customers.
 The Italian-inspired submarine sandwiches will please carnivores, with options of roast beef, tender pork, and meatballs.
-The Chicken Parmesan, a golden chicken cutlet paired with provolone cheese and red sauces, is always a winner.
+The chicken Parmesan, a golden chicken cutlet paired with provolone cheese and red sauces, is always a winner, too.

 District of Columbia: Bub and Pop's, Washington DC